Br3nd4nt/episodic/README.md

 - Special characters in episode titles are automatically cleaned
 - Check if target filename already exists
 - Ensure you have write permissions in the folder

+### Problem: Too many confirmation prompts
+- Use `--yes` flag to automatically confirm all operations
+- Perfect for batch processing or automation scripts

 ## 🤝 Contributing